 The Company manufactures, markets and sells the FC female condom, the only FDA-approved product under a woman's control which provides dual protection against unintended pregnancy and sexually transmitted diseases, including HIV/AIDS.
 During 2003, the Company started developing a second generation female condom, FC2, which was completed in 2006.
 The first substantial sales of FC2 occurred in the second quarter of fiscal 2007.
-The Company believes that FC2 will result in a significant reduction in production costs and accelerate growth.
+The Company believes that availability of the lower priced FC2 will accelerate growth while increasing prevention for women and improving profitability.

 Revenues.
-The Company's revenues are derived from sales of the female condom, its only product, and are recognized upon shipment of the product to its customers.
+Most of the Company's revenues are derived from sales of the female condom, its only product, and are recognized upon shipment of the product to its customers.
+Beginning in fiscal 2008, the Company also derives revenue from licensing its intellectual property.
+Such revenue appears as royalties on the Unaudited Condensed Consolidated Statements of Income for the three and six months ended March 31, 2008.

 The Company's strategy is to develop a global market and distribution network for its product by completing partnership arrangements with companies with the necessary marketing and financial resources and local market expertise.
 The Company's customers include the following:

 - The Company sells the female condom to the global public sector under the umbrella of its agreement with UNAIDS.
 This agreement facilitates the availability and distribution of the female condom at a reduced price based on the Company's cost of production.
 The current price per unit ranges between £0.42 and £0.445 (British pounds sterling), or approximately \$0.84 to \$0.89.
-Currently, the female condom is available in over 90 countries through public sector distribution. - · The Company also sells FC to the U.S. Agency for International Development (USAID) for use in USAID prevention programs in developing countries. - The Company sells the female condom in the United States to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood.
-The female condom is currently available in 63 locations in New York City, including both community-based organizations and the N.Y.C.
+Currently, the female condom is available in over 90 countries through public sector distribution. - The Company also sells FC to the U.S. Agency for International Development (USAID) for use in USAID prevention programs in developing countries. - The Company sells the female condom in the United States to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood.
+The female condom is currently available in 95 locations in New York City, including both community-based organizations and the N.Y.C.
 Department of Health and Mental Hygiene units.
 It is being distributed as part of New York City's Female Condom Education and Distribution Project being conducted by the Bureau of HIV/AIDS Prevention and Control. - The Company markets FC directly in the United Kingdom.
 The Company has distribution agreements with commercial partners which market directly to consumers in 15 countries, including the United States, Brazil, Canada, Mexico, Spain, France, Japan and India.
 These agreements are generally exclusive for a single country.
 Under these agreements, the Company manufactures and sells the female condom to the distributor partners, who, in turn market and distribute the product to consumers in the established territory.